-In addition to the 21st Century skills listed above this course will give you an appreciation of skills such as communication and presentation skills, goal setting, analytical skills, leadership skills, numeracy, problem solving team work and time management skills.
+In addition to the 21st Century skills listed above this course will give you an appreciation of skills such as communication and presentation skills, goal setting, analytical skills, leadership skills, numeracy, problem solving teamwork and time management skills.

 Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards UE Reading Counts towards UE Writing Develop a marketing plan for a new or existing product.
-6 91382 Internal Y Ν Carry out, with consultation, an innovative and sustainable business activity.
-9 91384 Internal Y Ν
+6 91382 Internal Υ N Carry out, with consultation, an innovative and sustainable business activity.
+9 91384 Internal Y N

-Further study from this course: Degrees such as Bachelor of Commerce or Arts at universities throughout the country as well as polytechnic courses such as National Diploma in Business Studies or Management.
+Further study from this course: This course links directly to the new Bachelor of Entrepreneurship at Otago University as well as to Bachelor of Commerce or Arts at universities throughout the country.
+Polytechnic courses such as National Diploma in Business Studies or Management are also future pathways.
+Degrees such as Bachelor of Commerce or Arts at universities throughout the country as well as polytechnic courses such as National Diploma in Business Studies or Management.

-Currently, the Otago Business School programmes include a variety of subjects that prepare you for a career in business.
+Currently, the Otago Business School programmes include a variety of subjects that prepare you for a career in business and entrepreneurship.
 Courses currently on offer include: Accounting, Business Administration (MBA), Economics, Entrepreneurship, Executive Education, Finance, Health Informatics, Hospitality, Human Resource Management, Information Science, International Business, Management, Marketing, Philosophy, Politics and Economics (PPE), Responsible Leadership & Tourism.